cceh/capitularia/doc_src/vm/backup.rst

 An incremental backup is started by cron.daily which calls :program:`/root/backup.sh`.
 This script makes a dump of the databases and of the published manuscripts before backing up the whole filesystem.
-Past dumps are kept on a daily, weekly, montly and yearly basis in the directory :file:`/var/backup/`.
+Past dumps are kept on a daily, weekly, montly and yearly basis in subdirectories of :file:`/var/backup/`.

+Logfiles: :file:`/var/log/dsmerror.log` and :file:`/var/log/dsminstr.log`.

 To manually start a backup: